-The National Criminal Justice Academy will help meet prosecution and defense needs for advocacy training, while at the same time creating educational and research opportunities for students and faculty at the College of Law.
-The National District Attorneys Association (NDAA) has elected to enter into an exclusive partnership with the University of Utah to pursue this objective, and key members of the criminal defense community are meeting regularly to discuss how defenders can become formally involved with this project as well.
+The National Criminal Justice Academy will help meet prosecution (and, in the future, defense) needs for advocacy training, while at the same time creating educational and research opportunities for students and faculty at the College of Law.
+The National District Attorneys Association (NDAA) has elected to enter into an exclusive partnership with the University of Utah to pursue this objective, and key members of the criminal defense community are meeting to discuss how defenders can become formally involved with this project as well.

 The Center is committed to providing hands-on training that focuses on the development of practical skills coupled with thorough, individualized feedback and evaluation of each participant’s performance in the program.
 To ensure that the Center meets these goals, these training programs will be taught and designed almost entirely by prosecutors and former prosecutors.
 We will create a curricular advisory board composed of prosecutors to oversee and assess the training regimen.

 Paul Cassell is an experienced former federal prosecutor, who continues to be actively involved in litigation around the country in defense of crime victim’s rights.